 }

-Recommended Post
+Recommended Post:

-- Function Specifiers in C.
+- Function Specifiers in C (inline, static, extern).

-- Type qualifiers in C.
+- Type Qualifiers in C (const, volatile, restrict) Explained C.

-- Punctuators in C.
+- Punctuators in C with Examples.

-- Elements of C language.
+- Basic Elements of C Programming Language.

-- C String Literals with Its Types
+- C String Literals and Their Types with Examples.

-- Stringizing operator (#) in C
+- Stringizing Operator (#) in C Preprocessor

 - Token Pasting Operator in C/C++ programming.